EpicGames/MetaHuman-DNA-Calibration/docs/README_out.md

 See the [FAQ guide](faq_md) for additional specifications.

 # License
-DNACalibration is released with [licence](https://github.com/EpicGames/MetaHuman-DNA-Calibration/tree/main/LICENSE).
+MetaHuman DNA Calibration is released with [licence](https://github.com/EpicGames/MetaHuman-DNA-Calibration/tree/main/LICENSE).